 6. You will be automatically redirected to the new 1-on-1 agenda with the person you selected.

 7. Fill out the agenda with talking points and action items.
 Add in a date for the 1-on-1 meeting by clicking the orange Schedule 1-on-1 button.

-8. Choose a date and (optional) time for the 1-on-1 meeting to occur.
+8. Choose a date that the 1-on-1 meeting is going to occur on.

-If you choose a date only, we recommend that you also send a calendar invite to the other person, holding the spot on their calendar.
-If you choose a date + time AND have the Google Calendar integration live for your company, we will put a meeting on the other person's calendar for that date and time.
-Again, the time fields are optional, even if you have an active Google Calendar integration.
+After choosing a date, we recommend that you also send a calendar invite to the other person, holding the spot on their calendar.
+If you choose a date + time because you have the Google Calendar integration enabled, we will put a meeting on the other person's calendar for that date and time.
+The time field is optional if you have an active Google Calendar integration.

 Use the Copy link to 1-on-1 button to copy a direct link to the 1-on-1 agenda.
 Then add the copied link to the calendar invite for easy access to the 1-on-1 agenda for both parties!